 I have a pretty busy schedule, but I always found time each week to dedicate to reading.

-Below are the best books about finance and money that set me on the right path and some newer ones that helped me adjust further.
-I also occasionally read these over, as I still get many new nuggets of info I may have missed.
+Below are the best personal finance books that set me on the right path and some newer ones that helped me adjust further.

 This was one of the first books about money and finances that I ever truly read.
 It’s also the one I read over 1-2x times per year.
 The book is pretty short and a fairly easy read, but it was the first book that really opened my eyes to how I look at money.